-This demonstration fits in well with a Science theme, a STEM activity, or any meeting related to flight.
+This demonstration of Bernoulli’s Principle fits in well with a Science theme, a STEM activity, or any meeting related to flight.
+All you need is a couple of ping pong balls and a few items from your house.

 Bernoulli’s Principle Demonstration